-He has curated the exhibition Stories in the Dark: Contemporary responses to the magic lantern, which is showing at the Beaney House of Art & Knowledge in Canterbury from 19 March to 19 June 2016, a collaboration between Whitstable Biennale and the Beaney.
+Following his Whitstable Biennale 2014 project Vast as the Dark of Night and as Light of Day he curated the exhibition Stories in the Dark: Contemporary Responses to the Magic Lantern at the Beaney House of Art & Knowledge in Canterbury, from 19 March to 19 June 2016, a collaboration between Whitstable Biennale and the Beaney.
 For more information about the exhibition see Stories in the Dark: Contemporary responses to the magic lantern.

 Sarue Jokonya: In 2014, you were commissioned to produce a performance work for the Whitstable Biennale; you created Vast as the Dark of Night and as Light of Day.
 Can you tell us a bit about this project, and what you hoped to explore?

 Ben Judd: Taking place during a trip out to sea on an historic Thames sailing barge, this performance and video attempts to form a temporary, fragile, community out of the ten passengers on board.